 Business Example

-The vendor T-BP### requires the money urgently and asks the accounting department to make the payment quickly.
+Your vendor requires the money urgently and asks the accounting department to make the payment quickly.

 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

 Post a manual outgoing payment.
 The payment is to be made via the Account 100000.
 Have the system calculate the payment amount.